 Minor if: The QA manager did not audit an area for which he had direct responsibility.

--than-minor if: The QA manager did audit an area for which he had direct responsibility and the satisfactory implementation of that area was in question.
+More-than-minor if: The QA manager did audit an area for which he had direct responsibility and the satisfactory implementation of that area was in question.

 19. Commercial Grade Dedication